 I recently picked up a new pour over coffee kettle from the guys over at Coffee Gator and thought it was about time I did a quick review.
 I already own a few other pour over kettles, and my standard go-to is the Hario Buono Pouring Kettle or the Bonavita Electric Gooseneck Kettle, which are both great kettles by-the-way if you haven’t used either those before.

-Coffee Gator is relativity new in the marketplace and offers a few other pieces of coffee gear such as a coffee storage container and a manual coffee brewer (take a look at my review of the Coffee Gator storage Canister here).
+Coffee Gator is relativity new in the marketplace and offers a few other pieces of coffee gear such as a Coffee Gator storage container and a manual coffee brewer.
 Even though they only have a handful of products Coffee Gator is gaining traction and is becoming an increasingly popular choice for coffee enthusiasts.

 Coffee Gator Kettle Standout Features